Skip to main content Skip to secondary navigation

 Main content start

-A seamless and efficient interview and selection process takes planning, but it’s imperative in providing an exceptional candidate experience that is as free from biases as possible.
+Planning is essential for a seamless and efficient interview and selection process, which is imperative for providing an exceptional candidate experience that is as fair as possible.

-Forming a diverse and informed interview team is imperative in getting a well-rounded assessment of candidates.
+Forming a well-rounded and informed interview team is imperative in getting a well-rounded assessment of candidates.
 Consider these tips while forming your interview team:

-• Think about the diversity of tenure, level, age, gender, ethnicity, experiences, etc., of the interview team so that multiple thoughts and perspectives are considered in assessing candidates during the interviewing stage.
-Diverse interview teams help in fairly assessing candidates and showcase our diverse, inclusive environment at Stanford.
+• Think about the mix of tenure, level, experiences, etc., of the interview team so that multiple thoughts and perspectives are considered in assessing candidates during the interviewing stage.
+Robust interview teams help in fairly assessing candidates and showcase the richness of our culture at Stanford.

-• Ensure all interview team members have read the job description, understand the job's competencies, and are given candidates' resumes in advance to prepare their interview adequately.
+• Ensure all interview team members have read the job description, understand the job's competencies, and are given candidates' resumes in advance to adequately prepare for their interviews.

-• Hold a post-interview meeting; get feedback as soon as possible from your interview team (ideally within 24 hours).
-Meet simultaneously to talk about their evaluations and determine the final candidate (and runner up if applicable).
+• Hold a post-interview meeting.
+Get feedback as soon as possible from your interview team (ideally within 24 hours).
+Meet simultaneously to discuss their evaluations and determine the final candidate (and runner-up, if applicable).

 • Include important stakeholders in the interview team.
-For example, if you are hiring for a highly cross-functional role, consider asking stakeholders from other departments who will collaborate with this role to be a part of the interview team.
+For example, if you are hiring for a highly cross-functional role, consider asking stakeholders from other departments who will collaborate with this role to join the interview team.

 • Utilize the interview team during the offer stage by asking them to congratulate the offeree and offer to answer any questions the offeree has.